lewagon/dotfiles/04-Front-End/04-Middleman/02-Over-ride-Bootstrap/README.md

 1. In **`config/_variables.css.scss`** change the color and font scheme.
 1. In **`config/_bootstrap_variables.css.scss`** use your SCSS variables to over-ride **Bootstrap SCSS variables**.
-1. Look at all [Bootstrap variables](http://getbootstrap.com/customize/#less-variables) that you can be overridden and add new ones to your `config/_bootstrap_variables.css.scss` file.
+1. Look at all [Bootstrap variables](http://getbootstrap.com/customize/#less-variables) that can be customized and add new ones to `config/_bootstrap_variables.css.scss`.

 ## Organize your code

-If you haven't done it in the previous challenge, import the CSS code of your Bootstrap home in your Middleman project.
+If you haven't done it in the previous challenge, import the CSS code of your Airbnb home in your Middleman project.
 For each piece of code, ask yourself: where should I write it? in `config/_variables.scss`? `layout`? `pages`? `components`?
+Following Le Wagon's guidelines.

 ## Refactor your code

-It's time to refactor your CSS code into SCSS:
+Time to refactor your CSS code into SCSS:

-1. Replace hexadecimal values like `#D4312D` by using your SCSS variables like `$red` instead.
-Your design will be more consistent as you will always use same colors.
+1. Replace hexadecimal values like `#D4312D` by SCSS variables like `$red`.
+Your design will be more consistent since you will use same colors everywhere.
 1. Go through [this guide](http://sass-lang.com/guide) and read more about SCSS.
-Re-write your code with nesting and chaining, as below:
+Re-write your code with **nesting** and **chaining**, as below:

 ```scss